Star Stories, part 9: Ojibwe Indigenous Star Map - An Artist's Rendition

 BINESII-WAZISON: Thunderbird Nest

 Also called Animikiii-wazison, this spring and summer constellation, depending on the perspective of the storyteller and the context of the story told, is also known as the Madoodiswan (Sweat Lodge).
-When this star constellation (depicted here as seven bright stars) rises above the tree tops of the forest the Anishinaabeg know that ziigwan (spring) is approaching and the land comes back to life after the winter cleansing.
+When this constellation (depicted here as seven bright stars) rises above the tree tops of the forest the Anishinaabeg know that ziigwan (spring) is approaching and the land comes back to life after the winter cleansing.

 The Sweat Lodge is depicted in the image as a silver bracelet adorned with Thunderbird feather designs and mounted with turquoise stones and a crown of red corals.
 The Thunderbird's Nest/Sweat Lodge appears among the same stars as the Greek constellation of Corona Borealis.
 The seven bright stars depicted directly underneath the bracelet -- resembling the Corona Borealis -- are the waawananoon (eggs) that lie in the Thunderbird's nest.
-The Thunderbird Nest and and the Hole-in-the-Sky (Bagonegiizhig) constellations trade places in the sky after about 12 hours time.
+The Thunderbird Nest and the Hole-in-the-Sky (Bagonegiizhig) constellations trade places in the sky after about 12 hours time.

 CHI-OGIMA ANANG, or GICHI-OGIMA ANANG